Academic Policy 1405.11

 - Promotion from Assistant to Associate Professor (with tenure, if applicable) including

-for faculty with titles of Teaching, Research, Clinical, or Professor of Practice
+for faculty with titles of Teaching, Research, Clinical, or Professor of Practice.

-Tenured and tenure-track candidates must be effective scholars and teachers and show a pattern of accomplishments in scholarship that indicates progress toward a national or international reputation in their discipline.
+In order to merit promotion from assistant professor to associate professor (and be granted tenure, if applicable), tenured and tenure-track candidates must demonstrate high quality impact in both teaching and scholarship as appropriate to the discipline.
+Candidates must be effective scholars and teachers and show a pattern of accomplishments in scholarship that indicates progress toward a national or international reputation in their discipline.
+In addition, the candidate must document satisfactory service to the university, discipline, profession, or public.
 Individual colleges or schools may adopt additional or more specific requirements in their approved policy documents.

 No tenure-track faculty member shall be promoted to the rank of associate professor without also being granted tenure.
 (This does not preclude a faculty member from being hired into a tenure-track position with the rank of associate professor or full professor if they satisfy the applicable criteria.)

-Non-tenure-track candidates must be effective scholars and teachers and show a pattern of accomplishments in scholarship that indicates progress toward a state-wide, regional, national or international reputation in their discipline.
-Individual colleges or schools may adopt additional or more specific requirements in their approved policy documents. - Promotion from Associate to Full Professor including for faculty with titles of Teaching,
+Non-tenure-track candidates must be effective teachers and scholars, consistent with their appointment, and show a pattern of accomplishments that indicates progress toward a state-wide, regional, national or international reputation in their discipline.
+In addition, the candidate must document satisfactory service to the university, discipline, profession, or public.
+Individual colleges or schools may adopt additional or more specific requirements in their approved policy documents.

 Research, Clinical, or Professor of Practice